adplugg/wordpress-ad-plugin/readme.txt

 == Changelog ==

-= 1.1.6 =
+= 1.1.7 =
-* Updated the readme.txt (removed outdated info, listed new ad rotator feature)
+* Fixed a bug with the notice system that was throwing errors in the admin.

 = 1.1.5 =
 * Improved the help and linked to the new Cookbook